 “I don’t use them as much for my personal care anymore, because I don’t need it — which is amazing.
 As I have gotten stronger, I found my own ways of being able to look after myself more.
 But they were there from the start,” he said.

-When you purchase an MSWA Mega Home Lottery ticket you’re making a difference to West Aussies living with neurological conditions.
-Get your tickets here.
+When you support MSWA, you’re making a world of difference to West Aussies living with neurological conditions.